Yes, the new electric vehicle tax credits are really confusing, but we can help

 Germany and Japan, respectively.

 Damn.
-Okay, I guess I’ll get a Tesla, but what does “manufacturer sales cap met” mean?
+Okay, I guess I’ll get a Tesla.
+What does “manufacturer sales cap met” mean?

 That means these companies — Tesla, General Motors, and Toyota (there are only three at the moment) — have already sold over 200,000 EVs, which, under the previous rules, triggers a phaseout of the $7,500 tax credit.
 These three companies are no longer eligible for the current tax credits.